Tax rates and allowances

 The starting rate limit

-To calculate if tax is due on your savings income, set any non-savings income against your personal allowance (for 2016-17 this is typically £11,000).
+To calculate if tax is due on your savings income, set any non-savings income against your personal allowance.
 If non-savings income exceeds your personal allowance, deduct the excess from the £5,000 savings income band to see how much of this you have left.

-From 6 April 2016, the first £5,000 you receive in dividends from investments is tax free.
-Above this, basic rate taxpayers will pay 7.5% tax on dividends, higher rate taxpayers 32.5%, and additional rate taxpayers 38.1%.
+The £5,000 you receive in dividends from investments is tax-free.
+Above this, basic-rate taxpayers will pay 7.5% tax on dividends, higher rate taxpayers 32.5%, and additional rate taxpayers 38.1%.

 Non-savings income is normally allocated against your tax bands before savings, dividends and capital gains, so to find out at what rate interest on your savings is taxed, you must add this to your other taxable income.